Color rendering index: History

 Researchers use daylight as the benchmark to which to compare color rendering of electric lights.
 In 1948, daylight was described as the ideal source of illumination for good color rendering because "it (daylight) displays (1) a great variety of colors, (2) makes it easy to distinguish slight shades of color, and (3) the colors of objects around us obviously look natural".

 Around the middle of the 20th century, color scientists took an interest in assessing the ability of artificial lights to accurately reproduce colors.
 European researchers attempted to describe illuminants by measuring the spectral power distribution (SPD) in "representative" spectral bands, whereas their North American counterparts studied the colorimetric effect of the illuminants on reference objects.

 The CIE assembled a committee to study the matter and accepted the proposal to use the latter approach, which has the virtue of not needing spectrophotometry, with a set of Munsell samples.
 Eight samples of varying hue would be alternately lit with two illuminants, and the color appearance compared.
 Since no color appearance model existed at the time, it was decided to base the evaluation on color differences in a suitable color space, CIEUVW.
 In 1931, the CIE adopted the first formal system of colorimetry, which is based on the trichromatic nature of the human visual system.
 CRI is based upon this system of colorimetry.

 To deal with the problem of having to compare light sources of different correlated color temperatures (CCT), the CIE settled on using a reference black body with the same color temperature for lamps with a CCT of under 5000 K, or a phase of CIE standard illuminant D (daylight) otherwise.
 This presented a continuous range of color temperatures to choose a reference from.
 Any chromaticity difference between the source and reference illuminants were to be abridged with a von Kries-type chromatic adaptation transform.
-There are two extent versions of CRI: the more commonly used Ra of CIE (1995) (actually from 1974) and R96a of CIE (1999).
+There are two extant versions of CRI: the more commonly used Ra of CIE (1995) (actually from 1974) and R96a of CIE (1999).

 Test method

-The CRI is calculated by comparing the color rendering of the test source to that of a "perfect" source, which is a black body radiator for sources with correlated color temperatures under 5000 K, and a phase of daylight otherwise (e.g., D65).
+The CRI is calculated by comparing the color rendering of the test source to that of a "perfect" source, which is a black-body radiator for sources with correlated color temperatures under 5000 K, and a phase of daylight otherwise (e.g., D65).
 Chromatic adaptation should be performed so that like quantities are compared.
 The Test Method (also called Test Sample Method or Test Color Method) needs only colorimetric, rather than spectrophotometric, information.